 Why the EU Sustainable Finance Action Plan also affects SMEs

 One pillar of the EU taxonomy is to link the future granting of loans and other subsidies to certain sustainability parameters.
-In the future, all companies will be obliged to disclose certain information on the subject of sustainability in the case of loans and other subsidies.
-This duty to provide information makes the topic of “sustainable production” an integral part of the decision-making process of financial institutions and investors.
+All companies are obliged to disclose certain information on the subject of sustainability in the case of loans and other subsidies.
+This duty to provide information makes the topic of “sustainable production” an integral part of the decision-making process for financial institutions and investors.

-Not only capital market-oriented companies, but also small companies and German SMEs will be affected by the taxonomy’s evaluation criteria in the future.
-While SMEs already have to disclose information on production processes indirectly – as a supplier – from 1 January 2023 they will also be directly affected – when granting loans.
-How the EU taxonomy will affect SMEs in concrete terms is presented schematically in the next section.
+As previously touched upon, the taxonomy’s evaluation criteria not only affect capital market-oriented companies, but also small companies and German SMEs.
+While SMEs already had to disclose information on their production processes indirectly – as suppliers – since 1 January 2023 they have been directly affected when being granted loans.
+The following section more concretely details the impact of the EU taxonomy on SMEs.

 Shifting capital and investment resources toward sustainability